 Radish is available in abundance in winter and is healthwise very beneficial.
 They are high in Vitamin C, folate, fiber to name a few.
 Including the same in our regular dals increases the nutritive value of the dal.
+In konkan the basic onion coconut black pepper coarsely ground paste also known as kanda khobra miri cha vatan in Marathi forms the base of many dals and gravies and this adds a lot of flavour to simple dishes.
 Posting a simple but delicious recipe from Konkan cuisine, that goes well with steaming hot rice and shallow fried fritters of your choice.

 - 1/2 cup tuvar dal (split pigeon peas) washed and soaked in water for an hour